joegreen88/mysql-version-control/README.md

 To specify multiple parameters simply use the option more than once, e.g.
 `--config-adapter-param="One" --config-adapter-param="Two"`
 would result in the configuration adapter being instantiated like so: `new $adapter("One", "Two")`.

+#### `--provisional-version`
+Use this option to provide a custom path to your provisional version.
+Your custom path is relative to the versions path.

+#### `--versions-path`
+Use this option, or `-p` for short, to provide a custom path to your versions.
+This allows you to override the default versions path which is `<project_root>/db/versions`.
+If the path provided is not an absolute path then it is assumed to be relative to the project root.